 The first of its kind, this South Korean product is a natural, spray-on exfoliant.
 The peel dissolves the "glue" that binds dead cells to the skin's surface.
 Simply spritz on and, using your hand or a washcloth, gently exfoliate in a circular motion.
-You'll notice the dead skin rolling right off (yes it's sort of gross, but also quite satisfying).
+You'll notice the dead skin rolling right off (sort of gross, but also quite satisfying).
 Exfoliating fruit acids are combined with soothing aloe vera and brightening milk thistle extract.
 Another winner.

 A lightweight serum, this is designed for the face, but I have it on good authority you can use it all over your body, too.
-A little bit of this glycolic acid–based product goes a long way, but use it on areas that are seriously dry (think elbows and heels) or apply to anywhere that is looking a little lacklustre.
+A little bit of this glycolic acid-based product goes a long way, but use it on areas that are seriously dry (think elbows and heels) or apply to anywhere that is looking a little lackluster.